Conformal transformations and equivariance in unbounded KK-theory: Group-equivariant KK-theory

 The C*-algebra of the Heisenberg group can be identified with a continuous field of Moyal planes (with one classical plane) over \( \bbR \) \cite[§4]{Elliott_1993}.
 In this picture, the group action is dilation on \( \bbR \) and a corresponding scaling of the parameters of the Moyal planes.

-A generalisation of the construction in this section to all Carnot groups and their dilations will appear in \cite{Fries_2025a}.
+A generalisation of the construction in this section to all Carnot groups and their dilations can be found in \cite{Fries_2025a}.
+For a broader discussion of the building of spectral triples for group C*-algebras, we refer to the first named author's PhD thesis \cite[Chapter II]{Masters_2025a}.